treyimiller/CMPINF-Final/README.md

 We will be asserting which Pittsburgh neighborhood is the best and defending it based on WPRDC data.

 ## Metrics:
-Arrests, firearms, crime, fire incidents, income, housing value
+Arrests, firearms, crime, fire incidents, income, population

 ## The tests:
 First we will use data of crime rates in the city.
 Then, we will rank the neighborhoods based on crime.